brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### Reading and workshops

- * [　] Start reading about major JS graphical libraries of interest, beginning with list made earlier.
+ * [Ｘ] Start reading about major JS graphical libraries of interest, beginning with list made earlier. **Disposition**: Under way with D3.js and SVG/SVG.js.

  * [　] Read the [MDN article-series on Accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility) (note that the second-to-last item has a broken link to the last item)